 623.3.1 Residential cooking appliances vented by exhaust hoods.
 Where residential cooking appliances are gas-fired, a fan powered exhaust system shall be installed and must be vented to the outside.
-The system shall be sized and installed in accordance with the range manufacturer's instructions. by the manufacturer, other approved published methods shall be used.
-Where not specified
+The system by the manufacturer, other approved published methods shall be used. iiica

-2019 DENVER

-AMENDMENTS TO THE

-2018 EDITION OF THE
+2019 DENVER AMENDMENTS TO THE 2018 EDITION OF THE INTERNATIONAL ENERGY CONSERVATION CODE AND APPENDICES AS PUBLISHED BY INTERNATIONAL CODE COUNCIL (ICC)

-INTERNATIONAL ENERGY

-CONSERVATION CODE

-AND APPENDICES AS

-PUBLISHED BY

-INTERNATIONAL CODE

-COUNCIL (ICC)